 English is the key which unlocks the rest of the academic curriculum.
 At Fen Ditton, our curriculum allows children to master the reading and writing of standard English, alongside proficient language development.
 By exposing the children to a stimulating and diverse curriculum, we aspire to ignite their curiosity and engender a life-long love of reading.
-By developing a love of reading, it allows children to be transported to different cultures and worlds which in turn is a proven strategy to support children wellbeing.
-We believe that in order for children to become confident and fluent in reading they need to be exposed to high quality phonics in their early years.
-We ensure that we identify any early readers that require additional support with their phonic knowledge.
+By developing a love of reading, it allows children to be transported to different cultures and worlds, which in turn is a proven strategy to support children's wellbeing.
+We believe that in order for children to become confident and fluent in reading, they need to be exposed to high-quality phonics in their early years.
+We ensure that we identify any early readers that require additional support with their phonetic knowledge.
 By addressing these areas for development, it ensures that not only are they are able to access age-appropriate English lessons and texts but that they are able to engage and achieve within the whole curriculum.

-At Fen Ditton, once the children have completed the RWI program, we teach writing and reading in unison.
+At Fen Ditton, alongside delivering Read, Write, Inc. Phonics for those new to reading, we teach writing and reading in unison.
 This allows the children to develop the connections between the skills and knowledge acquired across English.
-By ensuring that writing and reading is interconnected across our wider curriculum, it enables the skills that have been acquired to not only embed in their long term memory but to demonstrate the purpose behind English.
+By ensuring that writing and reading is interconnected across our wider curriculum, it enables the skills that have been acquired to not only embed in their long--term memory but to demonstrate the purpose behind English.
 This enables them to be successful global citizens later in life and to develop their independent thinking skills.

-Through exposing the children to a wide range of genres (including those on published 'Reading Spines'), we are encouraging a broad and diverse knowledge of the world.
+Through exposing the children to a wide range of genres, we are encouraging a broad and diverse knowledge of the world.
 Due to many children starting school with a limited vocabulary and a high percentage speaking English as an additional language, vocabulary is integral to our teaching of reading and writing.
-In order to irradiate social and experiential inequality, we strive to expose all children to a rich and diverse vocabulary.
-This is achieved through immersion in high quality texts, the Chris Quigley approach and the explicit teaching of vocabulary skills within lessons.
-We have created a culture within school where children feel safe to make mistakes and see editing as part of a process and not of failure.
-This enables children to leave Fen Ditton with a high level of resilience and stamina for writing.
+To irradicate social and experiential inequality, we strive to expose all children to a rich and diverse vocabulary.
+This is achieved through immersion in high-quality texts and the explicit teaching of vocabulary skills within lessons.
+We are also promoting discrete spelling, punctuation and grammar to support progress with children's writing.
+We have created a culture within school where children feel safe making mistakes and see editing as part of a process and not of failure.
+This enables children to leave Fen Ditton with a high level of resilience and strong stamina for writing.